markusbohl/fluent-ts-validator/README.md

 ## Validation Result & Validation Failures

 Each validator created with this library returns a `ValidationResult` object at the end of the validation process.
-It provides two methods that are of particular importance.
+It contains some information regarding the validation process you are probably very interested in.
+Its methods are:

 - `isValid(): boolean`
     - returns `true` if no `ValidationFailure` exists, `false` otherwise.